frankreyesgarcia/bgood-user-study/Readme.md

 ## User Study: Identification of breaking changes in clients

-Welcome to the user study on analyzing breaking update dependencies in a Java project using Maven!
+Welcome to the user study on analyzing breaking dependency updates in a Java project using Maven!
 In this study, we will explore how to identify compilation failures using the resources provided in this repository.

 ### Study Objective